Shalom Readers (for children)

 The Voice that Challenged a Nation: Marian Anderson and the Struggle for Equal Rights by Russell Freedman.
 Clarion Books 2004.
 Tells the life story of singer Marian Anderson, describing her famous 1939 Lincoln Memorial performance.

 With the Might of Angels: The Diary of Dawnie Rae Johnson Hadley, Virginia 1954 by Andrea Davis Pinkney.
 Scholastic, 2011.
 Dear America Series.
-In 1955 Hadley, Virginia, twelve-year-old Dawnie Rae Johnson, a tomboy who excels at baseball and at her studies, becomes the first African American student to attend the all-white Prettyman Coburn school, turning her world upside down.
+In the year 1955 in the state of Virginia, twelve-year-old Dawnie Rae, a tomboy who excels at baseball and at her studies, becomes the first African American student to attend the all-white Prettyman Coburn school, turning her world upside down.

 The Witness by Karen Hesse.
 Scholastic Press, 2001.
 In a series of poems, people in a small Vermont town tell their story of how the KKK came and went.